Creaks, Groans, and Squeaks: 11 Spooky House Sounds That Could Spell Trouble for Homeowners

-The Solution: Get a repairman out to check on it, pronto.
+The solution: Get a repairman out to check on it, pronto.

-The Problem: If you hear strange noises like scratching and possibly chittering coming from places where no one lives in the house, you could have mice, squirrels, raccoons, or even bats sharing your quarters, says Richardson.
+The problem: If you hear strange noises like scratching and possibly chittering coming from places where no human or beloved pet lives in the house, you probably don’t have ghosts.
+You may have mice, squirrels, raccoons, or even bats sharing your quarters, says Richardson.
 “Any kind of wild critter could be up in the attic,” he says.

-3. There’s no one in the house, but I can still hear running water.
+3. There’s no one else in the house, but I can still hear running water.
 How can that be?

-The Solution: Unless you’re really handy and ready to do surgery on your home, call in a plumber.
+The solution: Unless you’re really handy and ready to do surgery on your home, call in a plumber.

 4. I hear a bubbling (or cracking) sound coming from the water heater.
 Is that normal?

-The Problem: A gas-fired hot water heater works pretty much like boiling a pot of water: A fire is lit and the water inside is heated until it’s ready for use.
+The problem: A gas-fired hot water heater works pretty much like boiling a pot of water: A fire is lit and the water inside is heated until it’s ready for use.
 “A lot of sediment builds up at the bottom of a hot water tank, and that sediment works like an insulator,” forcing the burner to work harder, Kuhn says.
 The strange noise you hear is the bubbling sediment—and a sign that the tank is probably experiencing fatigue and may be facing premature failure, says Kuhn.

-The Solution: Ideally, you should flush out your hot water tank every few months, using the drain valve near bottom of the floor.
+The solution: Ideally, you should flush out your hot water tank every few months, using the drain valve near the bottom of the floor.
 “However, nobody does it,” says Kuhn, because it can be a pain to do.

 5. My furnace is making a whistling (sucking) sound that it’s never made before.
 Is it going to need replacement?